-Ring of Kerry: a scenic road through rugged and majestic landscapes
+Ring of Kerry is a scenic road through majestic landscapes

-Situated on the Iveragh Peninsula of County Kerry, in the southwest of Ireland, Ring of Kerry is one of those bucket-list places you simply must visit.
+Situated on the Iveragh Peninsula of County Kerry, in Ireland, Ring of Kerry is one of those bucket-list places you simply must visit.

 How long is the Ring of Kerry?

 The road is totally paved.
-It’s a 179-kilometre-long (111-mile) circular tourist route in County Kerry that takes you through 10,000 years of dramatic history.
-It’s a road that takes you from deep forest to the crashing waters of the Atlantic.
+It comprises N70 and N71 and N72 on either side of Killarney.
+It’s a 179-kilometre-long (111-mile) circular tourist route in County Kerry that takes you through 10,000 years of dramatic history, from deep forest to the crashing waters of the Atlantic.

 Where does Ring of Kerry start and end?

-The winding coastal road through a mountainous, lake-splattered region starts and ends in Killarney, a popular tourist destination.
+The winding coastal road (Mórchuaird Chiarraí) running through a mountainous, lake-splattered region, starts and ends in Killarney, a popular tourist destination.

 Is the Ring of Kerry scenic?